Lagan Canal: Operation

 In the 1820s and 1830s, there was competition on short-haul traffic from the road network, but it was hoped that the construction of the Ulster Canal, linking Lough Neagh to Lough Erne and the River Shannon, would create long-haul traffic.
 The Directors General of Inland Waterways were replaced by the Board of Public Works, and although they took control of the Tyrone Navigation in 1831 and the Ulster Canal in 1851, there was local opposition to them taking over the Lagan Canal.
-The old company was replaced by the Lagan Navigation Company in 1843, to ensure that the canal was maintained in good order, but the Board of Public Works supervised its activities quite closely.
+The old company was replaced by the Lagan Navigation Company by the Lagan Navigation Act 1843 (6 & 7 Vict. c. civ), to ensure that the canal was maintained in good order, but the Board of Public Works supervised its activities quite closely.
 They successfully competed with the Ulster Railway, which had reached Portadown in 1842, and ploughed all profits back into improvements until 1859, when they announced a first dividend of one per cent.
 The canal was one of only two inland waterways in the north of Ireland that was commercially successful.
 Dividends gradually increased, and by the 1870s, traffic figures were more than double those of the 1830s.

 The condition of the Ulster Canal worried the Lagan Navigation Company, as almost no trade passed between the two.
 This was not helped by the fact that the locks on the Ulster Canal were narrower, and the depth over the cills was less, so that Lagan boats could not work the canal, and goods had to be transshipped.
 Although the Board of Public Works controlled the Ulster Canal, and had spent £20,000 on it since they took control in 1865, no additional traffic had been generated.
 Between 1878 and 1880, the Lagan Canal built five boats which could work through both canals.
 The Lagan Canal was persuaded to take over the Ulster Canal and the Coalisland Canal or Tyrone Navigation in 1888.
 Although they spent a great deal on improvements, the additional canals remained in a poor state and continued to make a loss.
 The Lagan itself was maintained well, and traffic rose from 153,000 tons in 1893 to 170,000 tons in 1898.